AxisCommunications/acap-documentation/docs/develop/build-install-run.md

 where:

-- `axisecp/acap-native-sdk` is the Docker hub repostitory
+- `axisecp/acap-native-sdk` is the Docker Hub repostitory
 - `1.0-armv7hf-ubuntu20.04` is the tag that points out which SDK version and architecture to use
 - `-v $PWD/app:/opt/app` mounts the host directory `$PWD/app` into the container directory `/opt/app`
 - `--rm` removes the container after closing it